Marilyn Monroe: 1960–1962: Career setbacks and personal difficulties

-Monroe and Miller separated after filming wrapped, and she obtained a Mexican divorce in January 1961.
+Monroe and Miller separated after filming ended, and she obtained a Mexican divorce in January 1961.
 The Misfits was released the following month, failing at the box office.
 Its reviews were mixed, with Variety complaining of frequently "choppy" character development, and Bosley Crowther calling Monroe "completely blank and unfathomable" and writing that "unfortunately for the film's structure, everything turns upon her".
 It has received more favorable reviews in the 21st century.
 Geoff Andrew of the British Film Institute has called it a classic, Huston scholar Tony Tracy called Monroe's performance the "most mature interpretation of her career", and Geoffrey McNab of The Independent praised her "extraordinary" portrayal of the character's "power of empathy".

-Monroe was next to star in a television adaptation of W. Somerset Maugham's Rain for NBC, but the project fell through as the network did not want to hire her choice of director, Lee Strasberg.
-Instead of working, she spent the first six months of 1961 preoccupied by health problems.
-She underwent a cholecystectomy and surgery for her endometriosis, and spent four weeks hospitalized for depression.
-She was helped by DiMaggio, with whom she rekindled a friendship, and dated his friend Frank Sinatra for several months.
-Monroe also moved permanently back to California in 1961, purchasing a house at 12305 Fifth Helena Drive in Brentwood, Los Angeles, in early 1962.
+Monroe was next to star in a television adaptation of W. Somerset Maugham's "Rain" for NBC, but the project fell through as the network did not want to hire her choice of director, Lee Strasberg.
+She did not film any new projects in 1961 but instead focused on her health.
+She had surgery for her endometriosis and gall bladder problems, and underwent four weeks of hospital treatment for depression.
+She first admitted herself to the Payne Whitney Psychiatric Clinic, but was erroneously placed on a ward meant for people with psychosis, where she was locked in a padded cell and not allowed to move to a more suitable ward or leave the hospital.
+After three days she was able to move to the more suitable Columbia University Medical Center with the help of her ex-husband Joe DiMaggio, with whom she rekindled a friendship.
+In later 1961, she dated Frank Sinatra for several months, and returned to live in California, where she purchased a house at 12305 Fifth Helena Drive in Brentwood, Los Angeles.

 Monroe returned to the public eye in the spring of 1962.
-She received a "World Film Favorite" Golden Globe Award and began to shoot a film for Fox, Something's Got to Give, a remake of My Favorite Wife (1940).
+She received a "World Film Favorite" at the 19th Golden Globe Awards and began to shoot a film for Fox, Something's Got to Give, a remake of My Favorite Wife (1940).
 It was to be co-produced by MMP, directed by George Cukor and to co-star Dean Martin and Cyd Charisse.
 Days before filming began, Monroe caught sinusitis.
 Despite medical advice to postpone the production, Fox began it as planned in late April.